-Snow on the nearby Hantamsberg is not uncommon in winter and spring and known locally as ‘kapok’ meaning cotton in Afrikaans.
+Snow on the nearby Hantamsberg is not uncommon in winter and spring and is known locally as ‘kapok’ meaning cotton in Afrikaans.
 We had decided to head up to Nieuwoudtville for a long weekend away to see the spectacular spring flower displays and the plethora of bulbs that grow on the surrounding plateau.

 The small town of Nieuwoudtville sits high on the Bokkeveld Escarpment above the Knersvlatke which lie to the south below Vanrhyn’s Pass.
-The Knersvlakte are named after the sound of waggon wheels travelling through the vast plains of quartz pebbles which can be seen from the edge of the Bokkeveld Escarpment.
+The Knersvlakte is named after the sound of waggon wheels travelling through the vast plains of quartz pebbles which can be seen from the edge of the Bokkeveld Escarpment.
 The Bokkeveld was named by the early Dutch settlers as a result of the huge herd of game such as zebra, wildebeest and springbok that roamed the landscapes there.

 Top: Lapierousia oreogena.
-Above: Nieuwoudtville Falls
+Above: Nieuwoudtville Falls.
+Photos © Zoë Chapman Poulsen.

-Feeling a little bug eyed after our first bitterly cold night of camping, huddled like penguins in an attempt to stay warm, our first port of call the next morning was the extraordinary quiver tree forest which lies between Louriesfontein and Nieuwoudtville.
+Feeling a little bug-eyed after our first bitterly cold night of camping, huddled like penguins in an attempt to stay warm, our first port of call the next morning was the extraordinary quiver tree forest which lies between Louriesfontein and Nieuwoudtville.
 This is the largest forest of quiver trees in the Southern Hemisphere.

 One of the highlights of any visit to Nieuwoudtville and its surrounding area is the Nieuwoudtville Falls.
-Here the Doring River plunges 100m off the Escarpment into the pools below, often with rainbows forming in the rising spray.
+Here the Doring River plunges 100m off the escarpment into the pools below, often with rainbows forming in the rising spray.
 It is a spectacular sight and one of my favourite places in Namaqualand.

 In 2007 it was sold to SANBI (South African National Biodiversity Institute) with assistance from the World Wildlife Fund, Conservation International and the Leslie Hill Succulent Karoo Trust.
 The veld here is recognised to be of international conservation importance and was used in the filming of Sir David Attenborough’s classic BBC series the ‘Private Life of Plants’ in 1991.

-There were flowering bulbs are far as the eye could see, from the tiny purple triangular marked flowers of Lapeirousia oreogena to the tall monkey beetle covered orange spikes of Bulbinella latifolia subsp. doleritica.
+There were flowering bulbs are far as the eye could see, from the tiny purple triangular marked flowers of Lapeirousia oreogena to the tall monkey beetle-covered orange spikes of Bulbinella latifolia subsp. doleritica.
 Both of these are endemic to the Bokkeveld Escarpment.
-The latter is only known from seven populations due to habitat loss for agriculture and is listed as ‘Vulnerable’ on the IUCN Red List.
+The latter is only known from seven populations due to habitat loss for agriculture and is listed as Vulnerable on the Red List of South African Plants.

-Adjacent to Hantam is the Nieuwoudtville Wildflower Reserve, which is an equally worthwhile destination for August visitors.
+Adjacent to Hantam National Botanical Gardens is the Nieuwoudtville Wildflower Reserve, which is an equally worthwhile destination for August visitors.
 This reserve is 119 ha in size and alone is home to a total of near 300 plant species.
 It was established in 1974 with the aim of conserving the extraordinary botanical diversity of the area as well as providing a place for visitors to see the spectacular wildflower displays during spring.

 After taking in our fill of beautiful wildflowers, we meandered back to camp.
 There we were joined by friends doing fieldwork for pollination biology research.
 They were doing research on the somewhat pungent topic of orchids that attract pollinators using carrion odours.
 This involved various experiments involving digging up and burying roadkill in varying stages of decomposition.
 All in the name of science!

 We headed out of town together to the edge of the Bokkeveld Escarpment for sundowners to catch the last of the evening sun.
-The view was stunning…few things beat the view of the sun setting over the Knersvlakte far below us with the Matsikamma Mountains far away in the distance.
-Then it was back for another chilly evening huddled around the camp fire, braaing our dinner and early to bed.
+The view was stunning.
+Few things beat the view of the sun setting over the Knersvlakte far below us with the Matsikamma Mountains far away in the distance.
+Then it was back for another chilly evening huddled around the campfire, braaing our dinner and early to bed.

 It was with great reluctance that we meandered southwards back home to Cape Town the next day.
 Instead of the speedy and more direct N7, we decided to take the road less travelled and meandered on the back roads south via the Botterkloof Pass southwards through the Cederberg Mountains.